MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/omni-channel-readme.md

 ms.custom:
 ---

-# Omni-channel Engagement Hub - Preview readme (known issues and limitations)
+# Omnichannel for Customer Service readme (known issues and limitations)

 Applies to Dynamics 365 for Customer Engagement apps version 9.1.0

 [!include[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The topic explains the known issues and limitations of Omni-channel Engagement Hub.
+The topic explains the known issues and limitations of Omnichannel for Customer Service.

 > [!Important]
-> We recommend updating Omni-channel Engagement Hub to the latest versions for the best experience.
-More information: [Upgrade Omni-channel Engagement Hub](administrator/upgrade-omni-channel.md)
+> We recommend updating Omnichannel for Customer Service to the latest versions for the best experience.
+More information: [Upgrade Omnichannel for Customer Service](administrator/upgrade-omni-channel.md)

 ## Upgrade doesn’t start if the organization name is changed

 If you change the organization name, the upgrade process doesn’t start, and an internal server error is displayed.
 To begin the upgrade, rename the organization to its original name.

 ## Conversation does not open as session or as a form
-When you use Omni-channel Engagement Hub with Unified Service Desk and use **IE Process** to host web applications, a conversation (work item) from the Omni-channel agent dashboard doesn't open as a session or as a form in the application management toolbar.
+When you use Omnichannel for Customer Service with Unified Service Desk and use **IE Process** to host web applications, a conversation (work item) from the Omni-channel agent dashboard doesn't open as a session or as a form in the application management toolbar.

 ### Workaround